 Photographs submitted by mail MUST meet the following requirements: a) Mail entries must be postmarked no later than April 06, 2020, and be received by Audubon no later than April 13, 2020; b) Only prints may be submitted, and they must be at least 5”x 7” but no larger than 8”x 10.”
 Digital files saved onto CDs, DVDs, or any other media will not be accepted by mail; c) Each Photograph must have the following information written on the back or otherwise attached: your first and last name, mailing address, email address (optional), bird species’ name (and, if entering the Plants for Birds Division, plant species' name), location where the Photograph was shot, and the camera equipment used.
 If multiple Photographs are submitted for a single species, Photographs should be referenced numerically (e.g., bluejay 2); and, d) Each Photograph must be numbered to correspond with the number associated with that Photograph on the Mail Entry Form, if applicable.
 No Photographs received by mail will be returned.
 Once a Photograph is received by mail, you will not be able to retrieve, change, remove, or exchange the Submission.

-Judging will be conducted by a panel of photography and bird experts to be appointed by the Sponsors of photography and bird experts associated with Audubon magazine and/or Nature’s Best Photography.
+Judging will be conducted by a panel of photography and bird experts to be appointed by the Sponsors.
 Judges will score eligible Photographs using the following criteria: a) Technical Quality (30 percent); b) Originality (30 percent); and c) Artistic Merit (40 percent).
 Prizes will be awarded as follows: a) One Grand Prize to the highest scoring Photograph across all Divisions; b) One Professional Prize to the highest scoring Photograph from the Professional Division; c) One Amateur Prize to the highest scoring Photograph from the Amateur Division; d) One Youth Prize for the highest scoring Photograph from the Youth Division; and e) One Plants for Birds Prize for the highest scoring Photograph from the Plants for Birds Division.
 One Fisher Prize will be awarded to the Photograph, across all divisions, with the highest score in the Originality and Artistic Merit criteria only.